Home » Plants » Eupatorium altissimum

 In periods of drought, leaves will dry up, but plants may still flower, and are usually unaffected in the long-run, sometimes surviving the drought better than competing vegetation.

 Plants flower in late summer to early fall.
 There are two separate populations of this species; one, found mostly in the Ozarks in Missouri and Arkansas, reproduces sexually and must be cross-pollinated.
 However, the majority of populations of this plant reproduce asexually, producing seeds through agamospermy.
-This adaptation has likely helped this species to rapidly colonize new areas starting with an isolated individual, and has allowed it to reproduce on harsh sites where it cannot easily attract pollinators.
+This adaptation has likely helped this species to colonize new areas starting with an isolated individual, and also aids its reproduction on harsh sites where it cannot easily attract pollinators.

-Seed matures in fall, and is wind-distributed, and seeds exhibit cold dormancy, germinating in the following growing season.
+Seed matures in fall, and is wind-distributed.
+Seeds exhibit cold dormancy, germinating in the following growing season.
 Seeds usually mature gradually, over a period of several weeks, with some seed beginning to be distributed while the plant is still in bloom.

 We could not find material establishing the seed banking behavior of this species with much confidence.
 Although many species in this genus form a long-term seed bank, we could not find verification that this species does.
 It has been found in the seed bank of prairies, but only in small numbers which suggests that, in these habitats, establishment may be more likely from freshly-distributed seed.

-We also could not find material on this species' lifespan.
+We also could not find material on this species' lifespan beyond the fact that it is a perennial able to survive several years.

 Faunal Associations